MARCOS1996/udptools/README.md

         "dstPort":"5008",
         "dstAddr":"192.168.1.121"
         }

 MQTT API

         streamforwarder <start/stop>
-        streamforwarder/configuration <json_object> - Like the one shown previously
+        streamforwarder/configuration <json_object> - Json object like the one shown previously

 To make changes in the configuration take effect, you must restart the service with start/stop

 Dev status: Only supports RTP->RTP and if the broker is not online waits for it.